Blackshadow8910/LoginCleanArchitecture/README.md

 `actionPerformed` method.
 There are similar action methods for keystrokes and so on.

 Each `actionPerformed` method calls a method in a `Controller` object to trigger a use case interaction.
-When the main program builds the `View`, it injects any necessary `Controller`s.
+When the view program builds the `View`, it injects any necessary `Controller`s.

 When an action method calls its `Controller` method, it passes in data the user